Flower’s First Night

 down the wall and back to the level floor.

-It faced him.
-Mandibles snapped
+It faced him now.
+Mandibles

-Flower had the
+Flower had a

-ant had first forced its way into the castle.
+giant ant had first forced its way into the castle.
+He frantically searched for his sword, found

-He gripped it tight and faced down the corridor waiting for the inevitable
+it amongst broken glass.
+Yes!
+He gripped it tight and faced down the

-confrontation with the creature.
+corridor waiting for the inevitable confrontation with the creature.

-He gulped down his
+He gulped down

-fear on a dry throat.
+his fear on a dry throat.

-The gigantic ant
+The gigantic

-neared, jaws ready to munch Flower’s body to dust.
+ant neared, jaws ready to munch Flower’s body to dust.

-couldn’t do this.
+He couldn’t do it.

 There was no